arnog/mathlive/CONTRIBUTING.md

 Use the [issue tracker](https://github.com/arnog/mathlive/issues) to submit requests for new features.
 First, have a look at what might already be there, and if you don't see anything that matches, write up a new issue.

+If you do see something similar to your idea, comment on it or add a 👍.

 ## Contributing Code